 Is the Zoo accessible for guests with special needs?

-The Zoo strives to be accessible for all visitors.
-Sensory kits are available for those with special needs.
-Strollers and wheelchairs are available for rental.
-A universally designed playground on the Zoo grounds is accessible to all guests and includes sensory features for the visually impaired.
-See more Accessibility Info.
+The John Ball Zoo strives to be accessible for all visitors.
+Sensory kits are available for those with special needs and quiet areas are identified.
+Strollers and electric scooters are available for rental.
+Wheelchairs are provided free of charge.
+Portions of the Zoo are built into the side of a hill, so there are some elevation changes, but all paths are paved and wide.
+A universally designed playground in the park outside the Zoo is accessible to all guests and includes sensory features for the visually impaired.
+Visit the Accessible Grand Rapids page on Wheel the World for third party-verified accessibility information and scroll down for accessibility guidance developed by Disability Advocates of Kent County.

 Where is The Zoo located?